 Our speakers look forward to welcoming you on

-- Gunjan Sharma, Counsel at Volterra Fietta.
-Mr Sharma has represented States before the International Court of Justice, represented investors and States in investor-State arbitrations and been counsel to clients before numerous US courts.
-This has included representing clients in nine-figure disputes involving claims arising out of the alleged denial of space spectrum and interference with space transmissions.
+Gunjan Sharma, Counsel at Volterra Fietta.
+Mr Sharma has represented investors and States in investor-State arbitrations and been counsel to clients before numerous US courts.
 In addition to his significant litigation experience, Mr Sharma routinely advises companies on complex issues of international law and investment risk.
-Mr Sharma has also advised clients on dispute resolution, indemnification clauses, stabilisation clauses, investment risk mitigation and sovereign immunity issues in over 300 commercial transactions.
-Based on the recommendations of his clients and peers, Mr Sharma has been recognised as a "Rising Star" in public international law, "for sure", by Legal500 and as a "Rising Star" in Commercial Arbitration by Euromoney.
+His experience includes advising Fortune 500 companies on protecting investments in numerous LATAM jurisdictions, including Argentina, Brazil, Colombia, Ecuador, El Salvador, Mexico and Peru, as well as the Caribbean.
+Mr Sharma personally represented the interests of a large oil and gas company in discussions with the Mexican authorities and the US Trade Representative during the negotiation of the Trans-Pacific Partnership and, thereafter, the USMCA.
+He has also advised other States and private companies in regards to complex hydrocarbon negotiations and disputes, including in transboundary negotiations and with respect to unitisation treaties.
+Based on the recommendations of his clients and peers, Gunjan has been recognised as a "Rising Star" in public international law, "for sure", by Legal500 and as a "Rising Star" in Commercial Arbitration by Euromoney.